Punishable Offences And Punishment For Breaking the Law

 THE NATIONAL DRUG AND LAW ENFORCEMENT AGENCY (NDLEA)

-It was established by decree 48 of 2000.
-It was the sole of agency for drug enforcements in Nigeria.
+It was established by Decree 48 of 2000.
+It was the sole agency for drug enforcement in Nigeria.

 FUNCTIONS OF NDLEA

-1. The co-ordination of all drug laws and enforcement function conferred on any person and authority.
+1. The coordination of all drug laws and enforcement functions conferred on any person or authority.

-2. Adoption of measures of eradicating illegal cultivation of narcotic plants and eliminate illicit demand for them and psychotropic substances
+2. Adoption of measures to eradicate illegal cultivation of narcotic plants and eliminate illicit demand for them and psychotropic substances

 3. Maintenance of investigation and control techniques